KevinNdirangu/clock/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Vue.js: For building a powerful and reactive front-end.

 Electron: For enabling cross-platform desktop applications with web technologies.